paul-goodall/docker_data_science_lab/README.md

 ## Requirements

-- Install docker
+- Install docker (that's it!)

-- [optional] for macintosh: `brew install socat` if you'd like to make use of x11win forwarding between the container and your mac.
-- [optional] for windows: (x11 support tbc - any tips please submit pull requests)
+[optional]
+If you'd like to use x11win from the Ubuntu container, you'll need to make sure the host also can support it:
+For macintosh:
+- Install XQuartz (and enable network connections in preferences - first time only)
+- Install the window manager: `brew install socat`
+For windows:
+- Install the x11 support and display manager: `choco install vcxsrv`  (or see vcxsrv webpage if you don't use choco packaga manager for windows)

 ## Notes on getting started